digital-galaxy-llc/sorcestone/README.md

 ## Contributing

 We welcome contributions from the open-source community.

+## Test Samples Repository

+Our test samples, used to develop, test, and improve the framework, are available in the [c2rust-samples GitHub repository](https://github.com/digital-galaxy-llc/c2rust-samples).
+This repository contains a diverse collection of C programs that serve as test cases for the Sorcerer's Stone translation tool.

 ## Contact

-For more information, questions, or support, please contact sales@digitalgalaxy.llc
+For more information, questions, or support, please sales@digitalgalaxy.llc